weezel/BandEventNotifier/README.md

 - Requests
 - Sqlite3
 - Lxml
-- Pylast (optional)
-	- API key for Last.fm (This isn't needed anymore.
-Will do the code adjusments in the near future)

 ## Setup
-Create `APIKEYS` file under the repository and fill it in the following way:
+Create `USERNAME` file under the repository and fill it in the following way:

 	lastfm username
 	lastfm password